-Without the cross, Jesus sacrifice for our sins, without His resurrection, without His conquering sin and death, making payment for our sins, there is no saving grace, no good works good enough without the cross of Jesus.
-The cross is the bridge, the way to cross over to eternal life.
+Without the cross, without the sacrifice Jesus made for our sins, without His resurrection, without His conquering sin and death, making payment for our sins, there is no saving grace, no good works good enough without the cross of Jesus.
+The cross is the bridge, the way to cross-over to eternal life.

 Without the cross there wouldn’t have been a resurrection.
-Crucifixion was the worst way to die, yet offered the best, grace-filled freedom for us to live.
+Crucifixion was the worst way to die, yet because of the sacrifice of Jesus Christ on the cross, we are offered God’s best, grace-filled freedom.
 The power of Christ resurrects anything and anyone, for nothing is impossible for God.
-The power of Christ’s resurrection, resurrects our lost lives, our lost hope, and our lost joy.
+The power of Christ’s resurrection, revives our lost lives, our lost hope, and our lost joy.

-Carrying our cross isn’t a burden, it is the symbol of our freedom.
-The cross we carry shows we identify with the cross of Christ where Jesus took all our sins and nailed them to His cross so that we could be free.
-Carrying our cross symbolizes we have laid down our life to follow and serve the One who went to the cross, died, and rose again to give us eternal life.
+Carrying our cross isn’t a burden, it is the symbol of freedom.
+The cross we carry shows we identify with the cross of Christ where Jesus took all our sins and nailed them to His cross so that we could be free and have access to our loving Heavenly Father.

-Jesus said, “Take up your cross and follow Me.”
+Jesus said, “Take up your cross and follow Me” (Luke 9:23).
 Taking up your cross to follow Jesus is an invitation to lay down your life to pick up His resurrected, eternal life.

 Love held Jesus on the cross.
-Love rose Jesus from the grave, and love offers grace, mercy, forgiveness, hope, and eternal life.
-Because of the cross, your life is resurrected.
-Cross to eternal joy by following The One who went to the cross for you.
+Love resurrected Jesus from the grave.
+Love offers forgiveness, hope, and eternal life.
+Because of the cross, your life is given mercy and grace and joyfully resurrected.

 “Our old way of life was nailed to the cross with Christ, a decisive end to that sin-miserable life—no longer at sin’s every beck and call!
 What we believe is this: If we get included in Christ’s sin-conquering death, we also get included in his life-saving resurrection.
 We know that when Jesus was raised from the dead it was a signal of the end of death-as-the-end.
 Never again will death have the last word.
 When Jesus died, he took sin down with him, but alive he brings God down to us.
 From now on, think of it this way: Sin speaks a dead language that means nothing to you; God speaks your mother tongue, and you hang on every word.
 You are dead to sin and alive to God.
-That’s what Jesus did.” ~ Romans 6:6-11 (MSG)
+That’s what Jesus did” (Romans 6:6-11, MSG).

 Photo by Lisa Buffaloe